azavea/django-queryset-csv/README.rst

 This tool was created out of repeatedly needing to do the following in django:

 1. write CSV data that is based on simple querysets.
-2. automatically encode unicode characters to utf-8
+2. automatically encode unicode characters to utf-8.
-3. create a shortcut to render a queryset to a CSV HTTP response
+3. create a shortcut to render a queryset to a CSV HTTP response.
-4. add a time/datestamping mechanism to CSV filenames
+4. add a time/datestamping mechanism to CSV filenames.

 For more detailed documentation, please read `this blog post. <http://www.azavea.com/blogs/labs/2014/03/exporting-django-querysets-to-csv/>`_